COMMISSIONED IN WHITE

-What do multiple weddings finally getting to happen, a new career for Ellen, and an art gallery opening have in common?
+What do multiple weddings finally getting to happen, a new career for Ellen and an art gallery opening have in common?
 They’re all in this new light-hearted addition to the Art of Love series.
-Packed with lots of resolution and the wobbly path to matrimony for some of Larson brides, this romantic comedy about weddings will having you laughing from beginning to end.
+Packed with lots of resolution and the wobbly path to matrimony for some of Larson brides, this romantic comedy about weddings will have you laughing from beginning to end.

 ** For max enjoyment, reading the previous 3 books is highly recommended.

 “Are you sick again?”
 Brooke asked, watching Carrie push the hair back from her face as she walked into the kitchen.

 “I’ve been nauseated since yesterday.
 I tried the Chinese restaurant down the street from the gallery.
 I guess the cashew chicken didn’t agree with me,” Carrie said, getting a glass of ice water from the refrigerator.
 “Please don’t tell Michael.
 He hovers and worries if I complain about the least little thing.
 I even hide my menstrual cramps from him.”

 Brooke snorted at the woman’s complaints.
 She had never received any sympathy for a physical ailment from any male ever.
 “Do you even realize how lucky you are?”

 Carrie nodded.
 “Well aware.
 Michael is an excellent husband, but he’s not perfect.
 I tell myself I just have to work around those one or two really annoying things.”

 Brooke laughed as she sipped her coffee.
 “Do you see Shane much these days?
 I haven’t seen him since I picked up his drawings.
 When Reesa showed up, he kicked me out.”